Finding good paying freelance writing jobs is part of the challenge of profitable freelance writing is to keep the assignments coming in.

-Exactly how you hunt for writing jobs will depend somewhat on your experience and your niche or niches.
+Exactly how you hunt for good paying writing jobs will depend somewhat on your experience and your niche or niches.

-No matter, here are the five best ways to find high paying freelance writing jobs:
+No matter, here are the five best ways to find and get good paying freelance freelance writing jobs:

 Cold calling – Admittedly I don’t do this much any more – but last year when I hit a dry spell, I got back on the phone and shortly landed a gig that’s still paying me regularly – almost a year now, and I’ve kept that client even though I upped my rate two months ago.
 It may help to remember that these calls are business-to-business, and the places you call need writing.